Skip to contents

 #> [5] "Poland" "United Kingdom" "Finland" "Belgium"

-.
-If this is not done, the different surveys contained in a dataset are combined as if they were one single sample (i.e., not applying any population-weighting by country or other correction).
+If this is not done, the different sub-surveys contained in a dataset are combined as a single sample (without country-specific weighting).

-By default, socialmixr uses the POLYMOD survey.
-A reference for any given survey can be obtained using get_citation()
+A reference for any given survey can be obtained using get_citation(), e.g.

 get_citation(polymod)